Zhao Wei: Comeback and directing (2012–2021)

-Blacklisted (2021–)
+Blacklisted (2021–present)

 On 27 August 2021, all films and television dramas featuring Zhao disappeared from Chinese video streaming services like Tencent Video and iQiyi.
 Her Weibo Super Topic, an interest-based content community page, was deleted; her personal and studio Weibo accounts were spared, though references to her works in her Weibo profile were removed.
 No explanation was given by the Chinese government.

 On 28 August 2021, Zhao was reported to have left China for France, where she owned the Château Monlot.
 In a later deleted Instagram post from 29 August, Zhao claimed she was in Beijing, denying that she was in France.
 On 12 September, Zhao commented "Happy birthday" on director Queena Li's Weibo, before the comment was either deleted or hidden.
 On 14 September, photos of Zhao at a telecom customer service center in her hometown, Wuhu, surfaced online, with claims she had visited the center the previous day.
 However, some internet users speculated that the photos might have been taken earlier, as the center's staff were not wearing masks, which were generally required in China during the COVID-19 pandemic.
 In December 2021, Zhao was seen in Hong Kong.
 In June 2022, Zhao revealed on Instagram Stories that her father had died.
 In the following years, she posted only occasionally on Instagram, which is banned in China, while sporadic updates about her appeared on Weibo through associates and fans.

 From February 2024, some Chinese video and social media platforms began partially lifting restrictions on her content.
 Zhao's Weibo profile once again displayed her works Painted Skin and My Fair Princess, and Douban restored her photos.
 Videos on Bilibili featuring Zhao were no longer blurred, and streaming platforms restored the television drama Records of Kangxi's Travel Incognito 2, in which she plays a role in one of the multi-episode story arcs.
 However, a significant amount of her content remained censored or removed, and her other film and music works were not yet restored.